statguy/SpaceTimeModels/README.md

 Test version of R-INLA is required to be installed first, see [here](http://www.r-inla.org/download) for the installation instructions.
-The `SpaceTimeModels` package is installed with the `devtools` package using the command `devtools::install_github("statguy/SpaceTimeModels")`.
-Additional packages are installed automatically from CRAN if needed.
-The package will be ready to use with the command
+The `SpaceTimeModels` package is installed with the `devtools` package using the commands
 ```
-library(SpaceTimeModels)
+library(devtools)
+devtools::install_github("statguy/SpaceTimeModels")
 ```
+Additional packages are installed automatically from CRAN if needed.
+The package will be ready to use with the command `library(SpaceTimeModels)`.

 ## Usage